lfm21/AirDetroitPb/README_EPAair_Detroit_Pb.md

 ##AirDetroitPb
-A study on lead levels in the air in Detroit, MI, over the past 35 years.
+A study on lead levels in the air in Detroit, MI, over the past four decades.

 ##Summary
 In addition to dramatically decreased airborne lead concentrations, another indicator of